while1malloc0/talks/code_review_culture/slides.md

 # Attitudes

-A shared way of thinking about code review, its importance, and how it should be conducted
+A shared way of thinking about code review's importance, and how it should be conducted

 ---

 # Values

-A shared understanding of the relative importance of attributes in an implementation
+A shared understanding of the relative importance of attributes in an implementation, and importance of different properties of a code review

-Note:
-Refine this

 ---

 # Goals

-Consensus on what code review is meant to accomplish
+A shared agreement on the purpose of code review

 ---